 Properties that make soapstone a great countertop material?

 1. It doesn't stain.
 Soapstone is dense and nonporous; it does darken when liquid pools on its surface, but it lightens back up when the liquid evaporates or is cleaned off.

 2. It can stand up to acidic materials.
 The fact that soapstone is chemically inert means it's not harmed by lemon juice or cleaners that must be avoided with other natural stone surfaces.
 That's why it's so popular for use as science lab tops.

 3. It's heat resistant.
 The density of soapstone makes it an amazing conductor of heat, which enables it to withstand very high heat with no damage.
-You can put hot pans right on the surface without worry about scorching or staining.
+You can put hot pans right on the surface without worry.

 Above: In a San Francisco kitchen renovation, architect Mark Reilly used soapstone countertops to give a warm feel to the modern space.

 Because soapstone is nonporous, it doesn't need to be sealed or protected.
 Not only does this cut down on maintenance (see below), the absence of chemicals in the fabrication and ongoing care leads many to consider soapstone an environmentally responsible choice.